ReVIEWING Black Mountain College 12

 A public reception will be held on the opening night of ReVIEWING 12 (November 12), celebrating the exhibition Don’t Blame it on ZEN: The Way of John Cage & Friends (September 3, 2021 – January 8, 2022) curated by Jade Dellinger, Director of the Bob Rauschenberg Gallery at FSW.
 As the exhibition title and John Cage’s own words make clear, Cage wished only “to free Zen of any responsibility for [his] actions,” yet his profound influence continues to be seen, heard, and experienced through his work and the work of friends and countless followers.
 Don’t Blame it on ZEN: The Way of John Cage and Friends presents works by Cage and his contemporaries including Nam June Paik, Yoko Ono, Laurie Anderson, David Byrne, Robert Rauschenberg, and M.C.
 Richards as well as those deeply influenced by his work and teachings such as composer Matana Roberts, artist and performer Aki Onda, interdisciplinary artist Andrew Deutsch, and abstract turntablist Maria Chavez.

 This public reception will include the world premiere of Waves and Particles, a new composition by John Luther Adams, performed by the JACK Quartet.
-General admission is $15, with admission free to ticket-holding ReVIEWING conference attendees.
+Admission if free + open to all, this performance will be simulcast to Vimeo.

 The Black Mountain College Museum + Arts Center preserves and continues the legacy of educational and artistic innovation of Black Mountain College.
 We achieve our mission through collection, conservation, and educational activities including exhibitions, publications, and public programs.
 For more information, visit blackmountaincollege.org or call 828-350-8484.